 Evan Balgord, the director of the Canadian Anti-Hate Network, described identitarianism to VICE as the “European version of the alt-right neo-Nazi movement” and said “here in Canada the largest single group… is ID Canada, formerly known as Generation Identity Canada.”
 The people at the Anti-Racist Canada blog has found numerous connections between ID Canada and the Canadian white nationalist movement in which they outline in detail.

-“If one is to believe the current state of affairs, it seems inevitable that ethnic Canadians will be where ethnic minorities are today: forced to fend for themselves and defend their group interests,” reads their website.
+On their website, ID Canada espouses the same ideology as Generation Identity and writes that they’re “an organization of concerned youth aged 18-35, from various political camps, who see the nation we once knew & loved being destroyed” and outline similar beliefs as their European sibling organizations.“If one is to believe the current state of affairs, it seems inevitable that ethnic Canadians will be where ethnic minorities are today: forced to fend for themselves and defend their group interests,” reads their website.
 “Identitarians do not see this scenario as something desirable and are intent on making public their interests known today, before it is too late to change the tide.”